elixirschool/elixirschool/_posts/2018-05-31-elixir-in-action-review.md

 As is often the case with technical books, authors usually choose one of two paths: "tutorial" authors who have readers follow along and build an application from start to finish and "documentation" authors who focus on theory, function definitions, and other technical tidbits.

 With this book Saša Jurić has taken another approach: there is a very small project, a ToDoList application, that exists solely to reinforce the readers understanding of each chapter's topics.

 He begins every section explaining the language feature, introducing how and why it is used in the sample project, and lastly finishing the section discussing his experiences and perspective with the particular topics.
 This is done in a quite natural way, each section is (almost) never broken, making our brain focus at one thing at any given time.
-This allows us, the readers, to experience the ups and downs and explore the content alongside Saša.
+This allows us to experience the ups and downs and explore the content alongside Saša.

 ## Chapter Analysis